Azure/azure-sdk-for-go/sdk/storage/azfile/internal/generated/autorest.md

 use: "@autorest/go@4.0.0-preview.43"
 ```

-### Don't include share name, directory, or file name in path - we have direct URIs.
+### Don't include share name, directory, or file name in path - we have direct URIs

 ``` yaml
 directive: